Emico Holdings Berhad

 – To gather relevant information in the most appropriate manner and to protect the information / document from sabotage/compromise;

 – To ensure that the proper procedures are carried out in the process of the investigation; and

 – To arrive at a fair judgment and recommendation on the allegation.

 ii.
-Only the Chief Internal Auditor, MD, Audit Committee Chairman and specific personnel directed by the above mentioned parties have the right to carry out the investigation.
+Only the Internal Auditor, EC, Audit Committee Chairman and specific personnel directed by the above mentioned parties have the right to carry out the investigation.

 iii.
 The investigation of the alleged improper conduct would be carried out strictly in a confidential manner.
 The Whistleblower and the alleged wrongdoer are expected to give his/her full cooperation in any investigation or any other process carried out pursuant to this policy and/or the disciplinary policy of the Group.